Publication of Regulatory Actions

 I. A consistent and clear approach enhances fairness.

-A clear, consistent, and public approach to the publication of information about Regulatory Actions ensures that regulated segments know in advance when and how enforcement information will be made public and ensures that regulated entities and individuals are treated consistently and fairly.
+• A clear, consistent, and public approach to the publication of Regulatory Actions ensures that regulated segments know in advance when and how enforcement information will be made public and ensures that regulated entities and individuals are treated consistently and fairly.

 II.
 Publication promotes transparency and accountability within regulated segments.